microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrolemanagementalert-refresh.md

 ---
 title: "unifiedRoleManagementAlert: refresh"
-description: "Refresh incidents on all alerts or on a single alert for Privileged Identity Management (PIM) for Azure AD roles."
+description: "Refresh incidents on all security alerts or on a single security alert in Privileged Identity Management (PIM) for Azure AD roles."
 author: "rkarim-ms"
 ms.localizationpriority: medium
 ms.prod: "governance"